Find Cheap Auto Insurance Quotes in Your Area

 Does my own car insurance cover Zipcar vehicle damage?

 Your own car insurance policy may or may not cover damage to a Zipcar.
-If you don't carry collision and comprehensive coverage on your own policy, you definitely won't be protected.
-If you do carry these coverages on your own policy, it's possible that they will apply to rental cars; there is sometimes an additional fee for this extra protection.
+If you don't carry collision and comprehensive coverage on your own policy, you won't be protected.
+If you do carry these coverages on your own policy, it's possible that they will apply to rental cars.
+There is sometimes an additional fee for this extra protection.
 The only way to be sure that you're covered is to contact your insurance company.

 Does a credit card rental benefit cover Zipcar damage?